-205 - GEOMETRY (Traditional) Meets 5 Times/Week - 1 Credit - Grades 10, 11, 12 By recommendation process comprehensive outlook in plane and solid geometry.
+205 - GEOMETRY (Traditional)

+By blending the expository and discovery methods, this course enables students to obtain a comprehensive outlook in plane and solid geometry.
 It develops in the student the ability to reason deductively, visualize relationships in space, and appreciate the analytical approach.